 Badly decayed or missing teeth can also undermine the strength of your bite.
 This will make it tougher to chew effectively and eventually alter your dietary habits until you are trading in that wonderful steak for a softer, easier to manage food.

 But don’t push that steak aside just yet.
 Dental implants are the best way for you to enjoy all your favorite foods without the risk of them moving at inopportune times.

 Eating with dental implants is very different from what you may have experienced wearing dentures.

 Even the best-fitting dentures tend to slip, especially when you are eating foods that are difficult to chew.
 Once dentures slip, food can get caught underneath the appliance and irritate your gums.
 The only way to remove these food particles is to brush or soak your dentures after eating.

-Ask our dentists about getting implants and begin enjoying all the foods you’ve been missing.
-Our dental implant dentists will be able to determine whether or not you’re a candidate for the procedure.
+Ask our team of dentists about getting dental implants and begin enjoying all the foods you’ve been missing.
+After an oral examination, our dental implant dentists will be able to determine whether you’re a candidate for the procedure.

-Our restorative dentists offer dental implants to help restore our patients’ smiles.
-With four practices in West Michigan, we have the capability of handling all of your family’s dental needs.
-To schedule an appointment, call MI Smiles Dental at (616) 974-4990.
+Our dental implant dentists in Grand Rapids, Grand Haven, Comstock Park, and Ionia, MI, offer dental implants to help restore patients’ smiles.
+With four practices in West Michigan, we have the capability of handling all your family’s dental needs.
+To schedule an appointment, call one of our MI Smiles Dental locations today!